NeilD-18/Sticks-Project/README.md

 # Sticks-Project
-Game of sticks against an AI
+Game of sticks against an AI for CSC-106

 First file is a plain game of sticks versus two players